jiajunlee19/react-next-app-template/README.md

 # State Management with SearchParams
 1. Instead of managing state using `useState`, `useSearchParams` is used to manage state embedded in url.
     - User can save the current state by bookmarking the url for revisit or share to other users.
+    - User can navigate pages back or forth.
     - URL parameters are directly comsumed on server-side, making it easier to render the page's initial state.
 2. The user input is always keep in-sync with the URL SearchParams.
     ```ts